Pre Agenda

 KEYNOTE

-Transformative Data Platforms: navigating data infrastructure innovation from legacy systems to a modern energy delivery ecosystem
+Transformative Data Platforms: Navigating data infrastructure innovation from legacy systems to a modern energy delivery ecosystem

 • What are the best approaches to integrating AI architecture across enterprise and energy infrastructure functions?